sahib/misc/performance/1_intro.rst

     1. "obvious" depends a lot on experience.
 Example: Open a CSV file 10k times to extract a single row because you have a convenience function.
        Do not use this as excuse for bad software.
-    2. If you don't have concrete performance requirements, make some.
+    2. If you don't have concrete functional/performance requirements, make some.
     3. We are incredible bad at guessing!
 Never ever skip this step!
     4. Never mix up this order.